Hedge End: Origins

 The Belgae tribe inhabited the Hedge End area prior to the Roman conquest.
 A Roman road from Clausentum (a fortified harbour in what is now Bitterne, Southampton) passed through the area on route to Portus Adurni (Portchester Castle) and Noviomagus Reginorum (Chichester).
 The crossing of the River Itchen at Mansbridge and the crossing of the River Hamble at Botley date to AD932.
 The road that linked those two river crossings would have followed the approximate route of the modern Grange Road.
 From Mansbridge, it is 4 mi to the port of Southampton and 12 mi to Winchester, which was for a period the capital of England.
 Kings of England owned hunting land at King's Copse (originally known as King's Forest).

 Farming at the Manor of Shamblehurst is mentioned in a record dating to 1219.
 Although this area is within the boundary of modern Hedge End, the original hamlet of Hedge End first established itself on Botley Common.
 This land was granted to the men of Botley as common pasture in 1250.
 That area is towards the bottom of the hill that rises up to Netley Common and is rich with natural streams and springs.
 Prior to the Erection of Cottages Act 1588, an Englishman could build his house on common land if he could raise the roof over his head and have a fire in the hearth between sunrise and sunset and claim the dwelling as his home.
 That procedure and the presence of a reliable water supply would have allowed a few dwellings to become established on Botley Common from 1250 onwards.

 In 1267, Royal Charters allowed Botley to hold an annual fair and a weekly market.
 It became a market town.
 The inhabitants of Botley Common would have found the proximity of that market and the mills at Botley and Bursledon to be conveniently situated.

 The Manor of Shamblehurst died out in the 16th century.
 Botleigh Grange was built in the 16th century on land that was formerly part of the Manor of Shamblehurst.

 The origin of the name Hedge End is uncertain, but it was in use by the beginning of the 18th century.
 There is an explicit reference to Hedge End in a Court Baron held at Botley Manor on 19 May 1735, concerning the tenancy of a cottage and garden at Hedge End.
 There is further reference to dating to 1764 concerning a £10 fine for taking in part of the common at Hedge End.
 Hedge End is also marked on a 1759 map of Southampton.

-The Enclosure Acts ended the system of open farming on common land.
+The inclosure acts ended the system of open farming on common land.
 Such land was required to be fenced in and title-deeded.
 This allowed a number of farms to establish themselves in the Hedge End area during the late 18th and 19th centuries.